UKCloud/documentation/articles/managed-services/man-services-home.md

 The following provides a brief overview of our Managed Services; click the links for further details.

-- [**Managed IT Operations**](man-sd-managed-it-ops.md) - A portfolio of Managed Services focused on the general health of your compute assets.
-This portfolio of services is comprised of the following elements:
+- [**Managed IT Operations**](man-sd-managed-it-ops.md) - A portfolio of Managed Services focused on enhancing the general health of your compute assets.
+This portfolio is comprised of the following elements:

   - ***Managed Monitoring as a Service*** - The foundation of the Managed IT Operations portfolio of services.
 We become your first line of support, 24 hours a day, 365 days a year, receiving and reacting to any abnormal events or alerts across your IT estate, leveraging the power of AIOps to reduce the amount of noise you traditionally had to filter through, enabling you to focus on the critical events that really matter.

   - ***Managed VM Recovery Point*** - Ensures your VM is protected on a nightly basis, providing confidence that you can request your entire VM or individual files to be restored from an RPO within the previous 24 hours.